 By including one trending designer piece, you will see a 15 percent increase in requests for those designers once the experiment is completed.

-Scenario 2: You already made your millions with the Uber for parrots, so you decided to invest your money into saving the manatees.
+Scenario B: You already made your millions with the Uber for parrots, so you decided to invest your money into saving the manatees.
 You designed a tracking app that shows boaters where herds of manatees are sleeping so they don’t run the herds over.
 You are having a hard time getting the boaters to download the app, so you decide to start advertising.
 You want to conduct a test to see if a promotion will increase the app’s downloads.

 If you pair up with dock owners to offer a ten percent discount on monthly docking fees to boaters who download the app, then you will see a ten percent increase in downloads over the next three years.

 If you give out ten percent coupons to boat rentals for downloading the app, and 15 percent off tack shops, and you advertise around piers, then you will see an increase of 15 percent new downloads in the next three months.

 By pairing up with ten boat rentals to give a coupon for ten percent off the boat rentals for downloading the app, you will see a five percent increase in downloads over a six month period.

 When you have a special where someone downloads the app, they get a one-of-a-kind lure at Ted’s tack shop (which has 15 stores in Florida), then you will see a ten percent decrease in manatee deaths over the next five months.

-Scenario 3: Your Labrador is obsessed with a tennis ball and you are tired of throwing the slobbery thing.
+Scenario C: Your labrador retriever is obsessed with a tennis ball and you are tired of throwing the slobbery thing.
 It inspired you to start a drone company that drops tennis balls and takes funny pictures of the dogs.
-Your customer support team has received complaints that it is hard to understand how to download the pictures from the iPhone app.
+Your customer-support team has received complaints that it is hard to understand how to download the pictures from the iPhone app.
 You want to test moving the photos section to various parts of the app.